williamw520/fetchmailatt/README.md

 The config file controls all aspects of the download process.
 The conf directory is the usual place for holding the config files.

-When running without any command line arugment, the program uses the *cond/default.conf* for configuration.
-When the *-c config.conf* is used, configuration properties are read from the config.conf file.
+When running without any command line arugment, the program uses the *conf/default.conf* for configuration.
+When the *-c config.conf* is used, configuration properties are read from the *conf/config.conf* file.
+When the *-c /full/path/config.conf* is used, configuration properties are read from the specified path and file.

 ## Secure the Configuration Files